Fantastic6/Project-Part3/README.md

 ## Requirements

-1. Simualtor, packaged as a file
+1. Simualator, packaged as a file
 2. Minor changes to CPU.
-3. Instructions
+3. Two Other Instructions For Halt and Trap
 4. Program 2

 ## Tasks